smathog/invoke_impl/README.md

 ## Current status

 As it stands, the only invoke function that the enum adds is the invoke_all function and the two associated consts.
-It doesn't work yet for actual methods that take self as a parameter.
-Additionally, the error output is for the most part garbage as I've focused on trying to get a working macro for most cases as the expense of decent error messages.
+Currently, the invoke_all function inherits its visibility from the signature of the first method/function in the impl block.
+It now works for actual methods that take &self or &mut self as a parameter (how or even if methods that take self as a parameter should be handled is a different matter).
+Additionally, the error output is for the most part garbage as I've focused on trying to get a working macro for most cases as the expense of decent error messages; what error messages do arise will be through panics.

 ## Future improvements planned

-I plan to extend this macro to work for methods that take &self or &mut self, as well as possibly add the ability for user-input in the macro to specify different names for the functions created, to generate multiple such functions for specified function signatures, etc. I also intend to implement enumerated and named versions of invoke_all, so that the closure can more easily know which function/method it is evaluating a return value from; as well as invoke functions/methods that only invoke lists of specified (by index in the associated const array or by functio/method identifier) functions.
-Also, I need to make sure the invoke functions have the same visibility as the functions they're invoking.
+I plan to extend this macro to add the ability for user-input in the macro to specify different names for the functions created, to generate multiple such functions for specified function signatures, etc. I also intend to implement enumerated and named versions of invoke_all, so that the closure can more easily know which function/method it is evaluating a return value from; as well as invoke functions/methods that only invoke lists of specified (by index in the associated const array or by functio/method identifier) functions.
 All coming soon enough, hopefully!